 3. Spend quality time together

 How do you spend time with your partner?
-Do you only talk to them over breakfast in the morning and dinner in the evening because you’re both so busy?
+Do you only have time to share stories over breakfast in the morning and at the dinner table because you’re both so busy?
 Is your time spent minding the children that your sex life is suffering?

 Both partners in a relationship must commit to spend time together, away from responsibilities and distractions.
 Resentment arises when not enough attention is given to each other because they are so caught up in their everyday family lives.